mintproject/mic/docs/model_configuration/deprecated/03-step1.md

 MIC has created the directories
 You must add your data (files or directories) into the directory: /Users/mosorio/tmp/swat_precipitation_rates/data
 ```
-!!!warning
-    This command must **NOT** be executed on a folder already tracked by GitHub.

 #### Expected Results